Rosa Rodríguez

-Rosa Andreína Rodríguez Pargas (born 2 July 1986 in Acarigua, Portuguesa) is a Venezuelan hammer thrower.
+Rosa Andreína Rodríguez Pargas (born 2 July 1986) is a Venezuelan hammer thrower.
 She is the Venezuelan record holder for the event with her personal best of 72.83 metres, set in May 2012, which she improved to 73.64 in 2013.
 Rodríguez represented Venezuela at the World Championships in Athletics in 2007, 2009, 2013 and 2015.

 A former South American hammer champion at youth and junior levels, she won her first major medal at the South American Championships in 2005.
 She is a two-time Ibero-American gold medallist (2008, 2012) and two-time runner-up at the Central American and Caribbean Championships (2009, 2011).
 She competed at the 2011 Pan American Games and has also won medals at the Central American and Caribbean Games and Military World Games.

 Career

 As a youth Rodríguez competed in a variety of throwing events.
 At the 2001 World Youth Championships in Athletics she was a finalist in the shot put.
 The 2002 South American Youth Championships saw her win both the discus throw and hammer throw events, as well as a bronze medal in the shot put.
 She was a hammer finalist at the World Youth Championships, but was knocked out in qualifying at the 2004 World Junior Championships.
 She was crowned the South American Junior hammer champion in 2005.

 In 2005, she won her first senior medal at the South American Championships in Cali, taking the bronze in the hammer.
 Later that year she set a South American junior record of 61.73 m in the event, while taking second place at the 2005 Bolivarian Games, and ended the year by improving this mark to 62.85 m.
 She broke the Venezuelan senior record in 2006 with a throw of 64.22 m in Barquisimeto.
 Her sole international medal that year came at the South American Under-23 Championships, where she came third behind Jennifer Dahlgren and Johana Moreno.
 She improved further in 2007, throwing the hammer 66.96 m in July.
 She was a silver medallist at the 2007 ALBA Games and represented Venezuela at the 2007 World Championships for the first time, competing in the qualifying round.

 Rodríguez did not achieve the Olympic "B" standard of 67 metres in 2008 and missed the 2008 Beijing Olympics as a result.
 She was successful in regional competition, however, winning the titles at the Ibero-American and South American Under-23 Championships, as well as fifth place at the 2008 CAC Championships.